Kayla Moody Goes Scantily Clad In Revealing New Snap: ‘You Think My Tractor’s Sexy?’

 Kayla appears to have no qualms about exposing her curves in revealing outfits.
 She’s often photographed in tiny tops, scanty lingerie, and racy bathing suits.

 As previously reported by The Inquisitr, Kayla shared another photo of herself in front of the same tractor just one day earlier.
-In that post she flaunted her curvy booty while arching her back and giving sultry stare into the camera.
+In that post, she flaunted her curvy booty while arching her back and giving sultry stare into the camera.
 To date, that post has pulled in more than 14,000 likes and over 330 comments.